-A 2002, Los Angeles police department miscellaneous Consent Decree Report, found that African and Hispanic women combined were 3 times more likely to be stopped by the LAPD than Anglo women, (718, 804, 479 respectively).
-Please see: http://assets.lapdonline.org/assets/pdf/consent_decree_fdr_02_07_11.pdf
+A 2002 Los Angeles Police Department Miscellaneous Consent Decree Report, found that African and Hispanic women combined were three times more likely to be stopped by the LAPD than Anglo women, (718, 804, 479 respectively).3

-Per the US Bureau of Justice Statistics, Arrest Related Deaths (ARD) Report, police violence in America has contributed to more deaths in 7-years of arrests (4,813) than in the entire 86 years of reported lynching (4,742, Tuskegee Institute; http://law2.umkc.edu/faculty/projects/ftrials/shipp/lynchingyear.html).
+Per the US Bureau of Justice Statistics, "Arrest Related Deaths (ARD) Report," police violence in America has contributed to more deaths in 7-years of arrests (4,813) than in the entire 86 years of reported lynching (4,742).4

 Upon the ARD's 3-year update, due this year, that number will reach far beyond the reported lynchings committed against people of color and the poor since the late 1800's.
-Also per this same ARD Report, women victims of police homicide are 107 of 218 cases of deaths of women, or 49.1% (Table 5); and homicidal deaths by police are responsible for 60% of all ARDs (Figure 1).
-Please see http://www.bjs.gov/content/pub/pdf/ard0309st.pdf)
+Also, per this same ARD Report, women victims of police homicide are 107 of 218 cases of deaths of women, or 49.1% (Table 5); and homicidal deaths by police are responsible for 60% of all ARDs (Figure 1).5

 Keeping the number of extrajudicial deaths by police in mind, per the Death Penalty Information Center, the total number of executions in the United States since 1976 is a total of 1379 individuals.
-Far outpacing due process executions, homicidal death by police in America, per the ARD's report, is 2,931 civilian victims between 2003 and 2009; more than 2 times the executions.
-With total arrest related deaths involving police being 4,813, or 3.5 times the number of executions since 1976, (including all executions in 2014), what need do we have for the due process death penalty?
-(Please see http://www.deathpenaltyinfo.org/executions-year)
+Far outpacing due process executions, homicidal death by police in America, per the ARD's report, is 2,931 civilian victims between 2003 and 2009: more than two times the executions.
+With total